gary-archer/oauth.desktopsample1/README.md

 ## Local Development Quick Start

+First ensure that Node.js 20+ is installed.\
-Build and run the app via this command, which will trigger the OpenID Connect desktop flow:
+Then build and run the app via this command, which will trigger the OpenID Connect desktop flow:

 ```bash
 ./start.sh